The black condition: a genealogy of discussion

 "Présence Africaine" was a dissemination tool that allowed black intellectuals and writers to claim the cultural and historic identities that the colonial context had negated or “exoticized”.
 It then became a movement, a network and a forum allowing the expression of different ideas linked to the “black worlds”.
 The journal, the bookstore and the publishing house still exist today but their importance and influence cannot be compared to that which they enjoyed during the Independence period.

 This feature aims to put the historic, political, and intellectual heritage that the journal received into perspective.
 The goal is to establish a geneology of the discussions and texts on “the black worlds” and “the black conditions”.

 EAN 978 2 35744 018 0

-Sarah Frioux-Salgas, in charge of the archives and documentation of collections in the library of the musée du quai Branly
+Sarah Frioux-Salgas, in charge of the archives and documentation of the collections for the musée du quai Branly's media library.